Health and Safety

 |B.||Handle grievances associated with University-related driving||Supervisor/manager||

-The University Health and Safety Policy Committee is responsible for monitoring the implementation, outcomes and scheduled review of this procedure.
+The University Health and Safety Policy Committee, as the Approval Authority, is responsible for monitoring the implementation, outcomes and scheduled review of this procedure.

-The Manager – Risk, Health and Safety is responsible for maintaining the content of this procedure as delegated by the University Health and Safety Policy Committee.
+The Manager – Health, Safety and Wellbeing, as the Policy Sponsor, is responsible for maintaining the content of this procedure as delegated by the University Health and Safety Policy Committee.